myPlaceholderUsername/keyboard-macro/README.md

 "# keyboard-macro"
-TESTING -- REVERT GIT 2
+TESTING -- REVERT GIT
-Git should be reverted to 2 commits before this one
+Git should be reversed to a commit before this one